 Urge incontinence occurs when you have a sudden urge to urinate.
-In urge incontinence, the bladder contracts when it should not, causing some urine to leak through the sphincter muscles.
-It is also known as overactive bladder, bladder spasms, spasmodic bladder, irritable bladder, or detrusor instability.
+In urge incontinence, the bladder contracts when it shouldn’t, causing some urine to leak through the sphincter muscles holding the bladder closed.
+Other names for this condition are:

-While this is a common issue and can affect anyone, women and the elderly are at a higher risk of developing it.
+While this is a common issue and can affect anyone, women and older adults are at a higher risk of developing it.

-It is important to remember that urge incontinence is not a disease in itself.
-It is a symptom of lifestyle or medical issues or physical problems.
+It’s important to remember that urge incontinence isn’t a disease.
+It’s a symptom of lifestyle or medical issues or physical problems.

 Urge incontinence is one piece of the larger framework of urinary incontinence.
-There are several forms of urinary incontinence, ranging from leaking small amounts of urine to overactive bladder.
-Your doctor can diagnose your specific type of incontinence, its cause, and provide possible treatment options.
+There are several forms of urinary incontinence, ranging from leaking small amounts of urine to an overactive bladder.
+Your doctor can diagnose your specific type of incontinence and its cause, and they can provide possible treatment options.

-In many cases of urge incontinence, your doctor will be unable to pinpoint any exact cause.
-Some potential causes could include:
+In many cases of urge incontinence, a doctor isn’t able to pinpoint an exact cause.
+However, some potential causes could include:

-For many people, urge incontinence is merely an inconvenience that does not require a doctor visit.
-However, if urge incontinence is impeding on your daily activities, you may want to visit your doctor to discuss treatment options or other ways to manage your condition.
+For many people, urge incontinence is merely an inconvenience that doesn’t require a doctor visit.
+However, if urge incontinence impedes your daily activities, you may want to visit your doctor to discuss treatment options or other ways to manage your condition.

-Treatments are varied and they depend on your unique symptoms and condition.
-Each patient will have a slightly different treatment plan.
-In general, your doctor will try behavioral treatments, such as bladder retraining and Kegel exercises, before suggesting more invasive treatments.
+Treatments are varied.
+They depend on your unique symptoms and condition.
+Each person will have a slightly different treatment plan.
+Your doctor will likely recommend that you try behavioral treatments, such as bladder retraining and Kegel exercises, before suggesting more invasive treatments.

-If you have a serious case of urge incontinence, you will want to seek treatment right away.
-Your symptoms could be signaling a bladder infection, inflammation, obstruction, or stones in the bladder or kidney.
-Some symptoms to watch out for are urge incontinence together with:
+If you have a serious case of urge incontinence, you should seek treatment right away.
+Your symptoms could be signaling:

 Most people with urge incontinence can live normally without treatment.
-However, the condition could affect your daily life, and you may want to consider trying some of the many treatment options for urge incontinence.
+However, the condition could affect your daily life.
+You may want to consider trying some of the many treatment options for urge incontinence.

-Some treatments are self-administered and can be done at home.
+Some treatments can be self-administered at home.
 Others require the assistance of your doctor.

-Dietary changes: These can reduce the irritation on your bladder.
+Changing the foods you eat can reduce bladder irritation.
 You should limit your intake of alcohol, caffeine, and other irritating foods that are spicy, acidic, or high in sugar.
-In addition, try to lose weight if you are overweight, or adjust your lifestyle habits to be healthier overall.
+In addition, try to lose weight if you’re overweight.
+Adjust your lifestyle habits to be healthier overall.

-Kegel exercises: This is normally the first treatment option for urinary incontinence.
-The process aims to strengthen the muscles involved with urination, specifically the pelvic floor muscles.
+Kegel exercises are usually the first treatment option for urinary incontinence.
+The process strengthens the muscles involved in urination, specifically the pelvic floor muscles.

-Try contracting the pelvic floor for five to 10 seconds, then rest for the same amount of time.
-The motion of contracting the pelvic floor is like stopping the flow of urine midstream.
-If you are unsure if you are doing it correctly, try stopping your urine mid-stream.
-The Kegel should replicate that sensation of stopping your urine.
+Try contracting the pelvic floor for 5 to 10 seconds, and then rest for the same amount of time.
+Contracting the pelvic floor is the same as when you stop the flow of urine midstream.
+If you’re unsure if you’re doing it correctly, try stopping your urine midstream.
+Doing a Kegel exercise should replicate that sensation of stopping your urine.

 Simply concentrating on your pelvic floor region and contracting will activate the correct muscles.
-Repeat this sequence for as many repetitions as you can three or more times per day.
-Kegels can be done at any time and in any location.
-If overseen by a doctor, you may use Kegelcones, which are weighted cones held in the vagina by contracting the pelvic floor.
-As the muscles get stronger, you use heavier weights.
+Repeat this sequence for as many repetitions as you can, three or more times per day.
+You can do Kegel exercises at any time and in any location.
+If overseen by a doctor, you may use Kegel cones, which are weighted cones held in the vagina by contracting the pelvic floor.
+As your muscles get stronger, you use heavier weights.

-One option for pelvic floor strengthening is an electric version of Kegels.
-Here a probe is inserted into the vaginal or anal openings to send a shock to the pelvic floor muscles.
+One option for pelvic floor strengthening is an electric version of Kegel exercises.
+Here a doctor will insert a probe into the vaginal or anal openings to send a shock to the pelvic floor muscles.
 This helps strengthen them.
 However, it takes several months and many treatments to be effective.

-Lifestyle changes: These changes can also improve your condition.
-You should try to eat more fiber to prevent constipation that puts pressure on the bladder.
+Try to eat more fiber to prevent constipation, which can put pressure on the bladder.
 You should also quit smoking so that you cough less.

 You may want to wear an absorbent pad while you do activities that increase leakage.

 Your doctor can also provide you with a urethra insert or a pessary.
 These inserts are like small tampons that you can insert into the urethra before specific activities where leakage is likely to occur.
-They are not meant for everyday use.
-A pessary is inserted into the vagina to help hold up the bladder and limit urinary leakage.
-You wear it all day and can insert it yourself.
+They aren’t meant for everyday use.
+A pessary inserts into the vagina to help hold up the bladder and limit urinary leakage.
+You can insert it yourself and wear it all day.

-Your doctor can provide you with additional treatment options, such as medication or surgery to help with muscle strength and sphincter functioning.
+Your doctor can provide you with additional treatment options, such as medication or surgery, to help with muscle strength and sphincter functioning.
 There are many surgical options your doctor can discuss with you.
-The following are some of those options.

-Collagen implants: These are injections into your urethra wall to help control urine leakage that is due to weak sphincter muscles.
-This is a relatively simple and effective option for treating urinary incontinence.
+Getting collagen implants involves injections into your urethra wall to help control the leakage of urine due to weak sphincter muscles.
+This is a relatively simple and effective way to treat urinary incontinence.

-Nerve stimulators: These are small devices that resemble Pacemakers.
-The device is inserted under the skin of the buttocks and hooked up to the sacral nerve.
+Nerve stimulators are small devices that resemble pacemakers.
+The device inserts under the skin of the buttocks and hooks up to the sacral nerve.
 It sends light pulses to the nerve to help control your bladder’s functioning.

-Catheters: These are another at-home option, specifically for those who suffer from overflow incontinence.
+A catheter is another at-home option that’s specifically for those who have overflow incontinence.
 Your doctor will teach you how to insert the catheter, which will help empty your bladder completely when you urinate.

-Because urge incontinence is normally a chronic condition that does not have serious complications, there are few risks associated with not seeking treatment.
-As long as you have no other symptoms along with your urge incontinence, such as pain or burning while urinating, there is little risk.
+Because urge incontinence is normally a chronic condition that doesn’t have serious complications, there are few risks associated with not seeking treatment.
+As long as you have no other symptoms along with your urge incontinence, such as pain or burning while urinating, there’s little risk.

-However, you need to see a doctor if your incontinence is caused by or accompanied by an infection, bladder stones, or inflammation.
+However, you need to see a doctor if an infection, bladder stones, or inflammation is the cause of your incontinence.
 Infection could spread to the kidneys or other areas of the body.

 Written by: Amber Erickson Gabbey